 Natural Methods to Get Carpenter Ants Out of a Tree

-Natural methods for treating carpenter ants are difficult to be successful but can certainly be tried.
+Natural methods for treating carpenter ants are not often successful but can certainly be tried.
 As mentioned, using DE powder is one natural option to consider.

-Additionally, you can also use a DIY borax bait to apply along the trails.
+Additionally, you can also use a DIY borax bait, using boric acid, to apply along the trails.
 The workers can spread the product to the nest that will eventually reach the queen.
 It may help to add sugar or some sort of protein to the mixture to encourage the ants to spread the product to the nest.
-Carpenter ants regularly crave either sugar or protein so a combination is best.
+Carpenter ants regularly crave either sugar or protein, so a combination is best.

 Do carpenter ants eat trees?

 Carpenter ants do not eat trees or wood of any kind.
-This ant species eats sugars and proteins much like many other species of ants.
-The destruction to trees comes from the ants tunneling into the tree to build and house their nest.
+This ant species eats sugars and proteins, much like many other species of ants.
+The destruction to trees comes from the ants tunneling into the tree to build and house their nests.

 Do carpenter ants damage trees?

-Yes, carpenter ants certainly damage trees.
+Yes, carpenter ants damage trees.
 Even though they are not eating the wood, the constant tunneling slowly destroys a tree by stripping it of its components.
-The ants will tunnel enough into the tree to supports a nest of thousands of ants before moving to find another satellite nest.
+The ants will tunnel enough into the tree to support a nest of thousands of ants before moving on to find another satellite nest.

 Do I need to cut down my tree if it has a carpenter ant nest?